wader/appsnax/README.md

 *   UIPrerenderedIcon aware, skips shine effect on web page and while installing.
 *   App icon rounding and shadow effect in CSS.
 *   Scaled images, tries to use @2x app icon first.
+*   Does not require a temp directory or write permissions.
 *   Two example themes.

 Example usage